6 Ways to Turn Your Dealership’s Data into Profit

 Oftentimes, the most frustrating part of the sales process occurs after the customer picks out the car they want to buy.
 The sales representative must manually gather the customer’s information, review documents, and complete post-purchase tasks, reducing the time spent on closing other deals.

-Leading German car manufacturer BMW solved this by equipping sales representatives with post-purchase mobile applications for the iPad.
-Instead of completing a tedious post-purchase checklist by hand, BMW’s sales team can quickly move customers through the process with a comprehensive and automated mobile experience.
+A leading car manufacturer solved this by equipping sales representatives with post-purchase custom mobile application.
+Instead of completing a tedious post-purchase checklist by hand, its sales team can quickly move customers through the process with a comprehensive and automated experience.
 By speeding up the post-purchase experience, sales representatives can flow through customers more quickly, allowing them to close more sales each day.

 Automating the Service Department with the Internet of Things